service-mesh-performance/service-mesh-performance/CONTRIBUTING.md

 1. Commit, [sign-off](#commit-signing), and push changes to your remote branch.
 `git push origin <my-changes>`
 1. Open a pull request (in your web browser) against our main repo: https://github.com/layer5io/service-mesh-performance.

+Note- SMP prominently and consistently engages with the Meshery project.
+For a more complete set of contributing guides see docs.meshery.io/project/contributing.